gvwilson/thirdbit/teaching/marketing.md

 answers can change over time,
 and it's a good way to discover things that you might have missed.
-Once you have written these pitches, you should put them on your organization's web site to help people figure out as quickly as possible whether you and they have something to talk about.
+Once you have written these pitches, you should use them to drive what you put on your organization's web site and in other publicity material, since it will help people figure out as quickly as possible whether you and they have something to talk about.
+However,
+you probably *shouldn't* copy them verbatim, since many people in tech have seen this template so often that their eyes will glaze over if they encounter it again.

 As you are writing these pitches, remember that people are not just economic animals.